Validate your Data's Attributes with the AttributeValidator Transformer

 Introduction

-Attribute validation is the cornerstone of quality data .
+Attribute validation is the cornerstone of high-quality data.
 Any software can act as an amplifier.
-In the case of FME, if you distribute poor quality data to a wide range of users or formats then you’ve amplified the poor data quality issue.
-If you validate your data before you load it into your data repository, then you amplify the benefits of a single-source-of-truth.
+In the case of FME, if you distribute poor-quality data to a wide range of users or formats, then you’ve amplified the poor data quality issue.
+If you validate your data before loading it into your data repository, you amplify the benefits of a single source of truth.

-FME has always been able to validate your data attributes using transformers such as the Tester, AttirbuteCreator (with conditional values), Joiner (to use validation lookup tables) etc. But this is a little tedious and ad hoc.
-The AttributeValidator, that brings under one umbrella many attribute validate tasks, just as the AttributeManager consolidates many of the attribute processing tasks.
+FME has always been able to validate your data attributes using transformers such as the Tester, AttributeCreator (with conditional values), Joiner (to use validation lookup tables), etc. However, this is somewhat tedious and ad hoc.
+The AttributeValidator, which consolidates many attribute validation tasks under one umbrella, is analogous to the AttributeManager, which consolidates many attribute processing tasks.

-AttributeValidator might be used in conjunction with the GeometryValidator to ensure all your data conforms to your target data model before loading – reducing the number of features that might get rejected because of data quality issues.
+AttributeValidator can be used in conjunction with the GeometryValidator to ensure that all your data conforms to your target data model before loading, thereby reducing the number of features that may be rejected due to data quality issues.

-The role of the AttributeValidator is to ensure your attribute data will load into the target format data model.
+The role of the AttributeValidator is to ensure that your attribute data loads into the target format data model.

 Validation rules handled by AttributeValidator include: